-Medications can help you live better with chronic pain.
-You may use over-the-counter or prescription medications.
+Medicines can help you live better with chronic pain.
+You may use over-the-counter or prescription medicines.
 It can take some time and trial and error to work out the best treatment plan for you.
-Work with your doctor to find the best medications for you, and to use them safely and effectively.
+Work with your health care provider to find the best medicines for you, and to use them safely and effectively.

-Tell your health care professional about all medications you`re taking, including herbs and vitamins.
+Tell your health care provider about all medicines you`re taking, including herbs and vitamins.

-Depending on your situation and the type of pain, you may take medications:
+Depending on your situation and the type of pain, you may take medicines:

 At times when pain is more intense than usual.